dewmguy/PolynomialVisualizer/README.md

 - jQuery
 - jQuery UI

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests for improvements and bug fixes.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/fooBar`).
-3. Commit your changes (`git commit -am 'Add some fooBar'`).
-4. Push to the branch (`git push origin feature/fooBar`).
-5. Create a new Pull Request.

 ## Acknowledgements

 - **Plotly.js**: For plotting the polynomial curve and data points.
 - **Polyfit.js**: Custom script for performing polynomial regression.
 - **jQuery**: For DOM manipulation and event handling.

----

-This README provides an overview of the project, installation instructions, usage guidelines, and other relevant information.